eq19/feed/_drafts/identition_zone.md

 [![Rank_of_a_partition](https://github.com/eq19/eq19.github.io/assets/36441664/0d9e8f5e-5ba6-4e5d-98d3-d9fc73d2f01f)](https://en.wikipedia.org/wiki/Rank_of_a_partition)

-Using this theory we are going to stimulate the 11 dimension of string theory throug the rank of their partition using github organizations of 13 repositories each.
+Using this concept we are going to stimulate the 11 dimensions of string theory throug the rank of their partition using github organizations of 13 repositories each.

 ```tip
 Each of the user profiles will have ***seven (7) user repositories*** consist of one (1) main of [`github.io`](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll) and six (6) user pinned repositories.
 Meanwhile each of organizations will have one (1) profile of [`.github`](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/customizing-your-organizations-profile#adding-a-public-organization-profile-readme) repository and ***thirteen (13) organization repositories*** consist of one (1) main of [`github.io`](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site), and twelve (12) pinned repositories under [`member and public view`](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/customizing-your-organizations-profile#pinning-repositories-to-your-organizations-profile) of six (6) repositories each.